Radiator Installation Guide

 What is a Radiator Installation?

-Depending on the type of installation, you may also need to have new pipework installed behind the wall, which then feeds into the new radiator.
+Depending on the type of installation, you may need to have new pipework installed behind the wall, which feeds into the new radiator.

 Types of Radiator

-There are several different types of radiator that you can get installed at your home.
-Below is a list of the different types of radiator and the advantages and disadvantages of each style:
+There are several different types of radiators that you can get installed at your home:

 Central Heating Radiators

-Central heating radiators have the highest heat output of all plumbed radiators and benefit from being extremely energy-efficient.
-This is what makes central heating radiators the most popular choice of radiator in UK homes.
+Central heating radiators have the highest heat output of all plumbed radiators, and benefit from being extremely energy-efficient.

-This type of radiator uses corrugated panels that work to radiate heat out into the room.
-You can choose from single panel or double panel radiators.
+This type of radiator uses corrugated panels that radiate heat out into the room.
+You can choose from single-panel or double-panel radiators.

-✔ Choices of single panel or double panel
+- ✔ Available in single or double panels

 Column Radiators